Mrelliot11/DeckBoss/Project Proposal.md

 There are going to be several APIs that we will need to learn and apply during this project.
 So far, we've identified at least 1 we need so far, [a pricing and card data API called pokemontcg.io](https://pokemontcg.io/)

-This API offers easy access to JSON data about cards, and will allow us to deliver card information such as pricing and images to the user in a straightforaward manner.
+This API offers easy access to JSON data about cards, and will allow us to deliver card information such as pricing and images to the user in a straightforward manner.

 In order to protect user data, we will have to apply several concepts of web security, including sanitizing input strings and preventing SQL injections.
 We are going to be using the most up to date user Auth specifications, and plan to continuously test our security through pen testing methods.
 Our user accounts will also take very little to no user meta data, in order to give users control over what data they share to the public or not.

 In terms of concrete issues, two that come up are:

 - How do we prevent user data exposure/deletion/alteration via sql attacks
-- How can we prevent fradulent access to accounts from occuring.
+- How can we prevent fraudulent access to accounts from occurring.

 For issue #1, the main way to deal with this would be to sanitize all strings before they are allowed to interact with the database.
 PostgreSQL has a built in way to sanitize strings as seen in [this github PR](https://github.com/dwyl/learn-postgresql/issues/64) and as such we will be able to design sanitization functions for our data.